elg2605/netscan/readme.md

-# netscan
+# Netscan

-netscan is a TCP port scanner intended for normal users to run on Linux systems.
-The goal of netscan is to find open ports quickly for later testing and deep analysis (Nmap, Nessus, etc.).
+Netscan is a TCP port scanner intended for normal users to run on Linux systems.
+The goal of netscan is to find open server ports quickly for service tracking and later testing and deep analysis (Nmap, Nessus, etc.).

 ## Scanning a /16 for one port in about three seconds